 This book is the closest I will get to anything resembling literature for the ‘manosphere’.

-Jack Donavan presents well thought out points about how the way of men is the way of the gang.
+Jack Donovan presents well thought out points about how the way of men is the way of the gang.
 That we are the natural enforcers and protectors of boundaries.
 That without courage, strength, mastery, and honour, we are not much.

 Many of the books that the red pill crowd likes to hang their hats on as to why their life isn’t going well have a lot of sad undertones of woman-hating littered throughout.
 Whereas The Way Of Men references evolutionary psychology in a sane and rational way, and there is no woman-hating garbage sprinkled in like shit-spice in a bowl of chilli.